edilmedeiros/edilmedeiros.github.io/_pages/academic-publications.md

 <!-- --- -->

+## Working papers

+Medeiros, E. The Nature of Private Property in the Bitcoin Protocol.

+Medeiros, E. Formal Systems and the Bitcoin Protocol as a source of meaning.

 ## Waiting for review

 Lemos, E.; Medeiros, E.; Peixoto, E..
 FFACT: A Fix-based Domain-Specific Language based on a Functional Algebra for Continuous Time Modeling.
 In: Journal of Functional Programming.